Sociology: Structuralism

 The second tradition of structuralist thought, contemporaneous with Giddens, emerges from the American School of social network analysis in the 1970s and 1980s, spearheaded by the Harvard Department of Social Relations led by Harrison White and his students.
-This tradition of structuralist thought argues that, rather than semiotics, social structure is networks of patterned social relations.
+This tradition of structuralist thought argues that, rather than semiotics, social structure is a network of patterned social relations.
 And, rather than Levi-Strauss, this school of thought draws on the notions of structure as theorized by Levi-Strauss' contemporary anthropologist, Radcliffe-Brown.
 Some refer to this as "network structuralism", and equate it to "British structuralism" as opposed to the "French structuralism" of Levi-Strauss.

 Post-structuralism

 Post-structuralist thought has tended to reject 'humanist' assumptions in the construction of social theory.
 Michel Foucault provides an important critique in his Archaeology of the Human Sciences, though Habermas (1986) and Rorty (1986) have both argued that Foucault merely replaces one such system of thought with another.
 The dialogue between these intellectuals highlights a trend in recent years for certain schools of sociology and philosophy to intersect.
 The anti-humanist position has been associated with "postmodernism", a term used in specific contexts to describe an era or phenomena, but occasionally construed as a method.